imsenabir/php-module-10-project/README.md

-# 📝 Todo Status Sorter
+# 📝 Basic Todo List with Status Filter

 A simple JavaScript script that separates todo items into ✅ **Done** and 🚧 **Ongoing** categories based on their `done` status.